International collaboration projects

 The Latin American and European Cooperation on Innovation and Entrepreneurship (LISTO) is an Erasmus+ capacity building project running from 2017 until 2020 with a budget of 1 Million Euro.
 Coordinated by the International Office of Uppsala University, it brings together seven universities from Brazil, Argentina and Uruguay and three from Sweden, the Netherlands and Spain to facilitate an exchange of good practice in the field of innovation and entrepreneurship.
 LISTO has three specific objectives: 1.
 Strengthen university-industry relations by applying the AIMday method developed by Uppsala University Innovation; 2.
 Develop the entrepreneurial skill set of teachers and students by developing and testing an international entrepreneurship classroom; 3.
 Discuss strategies to foster innovation and entrepreneurship as a university-wide strategy.

 SOUTH AFRICA - SWEDEN UNIVERSITY FORUM

-The project has a budget of approximately SEK 18 million with funding from STINT (the Swedish Foundation for International Cooperation in Research and Higher Education), participating Swedish universities, the South African National Research Foundation, and the Department of Higher Education and Training in South Africa.
+The project has a budget of approximately SEK 18 million with funding from STINT (the Swedish Foundation for International Cooperation in Research and Higher Education), participating Swedish universities and South African universities, the National Research Foundation, and the Department of Higher Education and Training in South Africa.

-The second South Africa–Sweden Research & Innovation Week takes place in Stellenbosch, South Africa on 6–10th of May 2018 and will address the following challenges:
+The third South Africa–Sweden Research & Innovation Week will take place in Sweden on 4–8th of May 2020 and will address the following challenges: